Dear writers,

 Please note that we only publish narrative nonfiction.
 We don’t publish fiction, poetry or opinion pieces.

-"Secret Lives" is one of Narratively’s most popular ongoing series, and one for which we’re always looking for new pitches.
+"Secret Lives" is one of Narratively’s most popular ongoing series, and one for which we’re always looking for new stories.

 The series includes both reported profiles and first-person essays, and is defined by stories that bring readers into a slice of life they normally wouldn’t have access to.